karlactm/Proteogenomics/README.md

 Download / copy FASTA files of interest into input folder

 Execute **all_fasta.pl** to create a database with all fasta files in folder.
-Use **rand.pl** to create different sized databases using random fasta inputs, to reproduce data analysis from Machado et al., bioRx 2018.
+Use **rand.pl** to create different sized databases using random fasta inputs.

 ```
 all_fasta.pl /input_folder/ /output_folder/